teuben/dc2019/scripts4paper/README.md

 If this results in some kind of permission related problem, you will need to ask the owner of CASA to do this.
-Just to be clear, we are using only python3 now, hence CASA 6.2 and above.
+Just to be clear, we are using only python3 now, hence CASA 6.
+(TBD on exactly what CASA version we require, but this is a moving target).

 **TBD** Unclear at this stage if/how a user based install will work, but we do need to provide a solution here.
 Another suggested solution is to add